codecentric/gatling-jdbc/README.md

 ### SELECT

-In contrast to the previous operations, select directly requires a parameter and is called via `jdbc().select(<what>)'.
+In contrast to the previous operations, select directly requires a parameter and is called via `jdbc().select(<what>)`.
 The intention is to closely resemble the SQL syntax.
 Using `where()` is optional for SELECT.
 Therefore, the following two ways are both valid:
 ```scala
 exec(jdbc("selection")